1. How much will an en suite bathroom cost?

 A simple en suite will cost around £4,000-£5,000, while a large luxurious bathroom will be in the region of £20,000-£30,000.
 (All costs given include build materials and labour, electrics, plumbing, fixtures and fittings, decorating, walls and flooring.)

 2. Planning permission for an en suite bathroom

-Planning permission is not usually required for an en suite, unless it involves an extension, but all work must comply with the Building Regulations.
+Planning permission is not usually required for an en suite and can be completed under permitted development (unless it involves an extension) but all work must comply with the Building Regulations.
 In a leasehold property, the freeholder will need to give permission for any alterations.
 Visit planningportal.gov.uk for details on planning and regulations.

 An en suite bathroom is often created by converting a small adjacent bedroom, but this can have a negative impact on the value of your home.
 The ideal solution is to find space without having to sacrifice a bedroom.

 A full bathroom will require a space measuring at least 1.7m x 2.6m.
 A shower room can be fitted into an area measuring as little as 1m x 2.8m – not much more than is needed for fitted wardrobes.

 The walls for a new bathroom are typically constructed using timber or metal studs to form a structural frame.
 Metal frame components are available to support wall-mounted basins and WCs with concealed cisterns – try Grohe, Geberit and Saniflo for similar pieces.